imtaylorgriffin/RansomWhale/README.md

 # <img src="/githubStuff/rw.png"  />
 Utilizing Docker and Python to look at the fundamentals of how an attacker may Encrypt and Decrypt files on a system.

+# ReadMe under construction!
+Need to update with new directions!

 ## Installation
 `git clone https://github.com/imtaylorgriffin/RansomWhale.git`
 To a directory of your choice.